-The COT report from January 24 logged a drop in long and short positions.
+The COT report from January 24 logged a sharp drop in long and short positions.
 However, the current decline was quite acceptable.
 The fact is that the UK government is coming across tough times.
 It is struggling with strikes and demands to raise wages and at the same time, it is trying to achieve a steady decline in inflation.
 However, this is of less importance at the moment since traders are waiting for the meetings of the Fed and the BoE.
-The Fed is expected to switch to a less hawkish stance, whereas the BoE may remain aggressive.
+The Fed is expected to switch to a less hawkish stance, whereas the BoE may remain aggressive, refraining from increasing the interest rate by 0.50%.
 This may have a positive effect on the pound sterling.
 That is why I will bet on its further rise.
 The recent COT report showed that the number of short non-commercial positions decreased by 7,476 to 58,690, while the number of long non-commercial positions decreased by 6,713 to 34,756.
 As a result, the negative value of the non-commercial net position dropped to -23,934 from -24,697 a week earlier.
 Such minor changes will hardly affect the market situation.
 Thus, we will continue to closely monitor the economic indicators for the UK and the decision of the Bank of England.
 The weekly closing price rose to 1.2350 against 1.2290.

 Signals of indicators:

 Trading is carried out above 30- and 50-day moving averages.
 This indicates that GBP may rise.

 Note: The author considers the period and prices of moving averages on the one-hour chart which differ from the general definition of the classic daily moving averages on the daily chart.